hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ECN capability check is deemed successful if the verification above yields a positive result, and ECN can be used for the given direction.
 This capability check will verify that the path between the peers is free from issues with ECN bleaching and that the application does not have problems with access to the ECN bits in the IP header.

+## Recovery draft, ECN-CE reaction

+The following text is suggested in section 4.7 in the recovery draft.
+It addresses the reaction to ECN classic marking, i.e, the appropriate reaction when packets are marked ECT(0) as per the guidelines in [ECN experiments](https://www.rfc-editor.org/info/rfc8311).
+T.B.D